Kernix13/javascript-cheat-sheet/README.md

 Functions:
 - The function passed to High Order Array Methods will run as many times as the # of items in the array it is called on
 - FUNCTION EXPRESSIONS: it’s when a function is the value of a variable, usually they are anonymous: `let one = function() {...}`
+- Function expressions require an ending semicolon because they are the value of a variable, whereas normal functions do not require that.
+- There are times when there is no difference between a function declaration vs. expression, but there are times when expressions have benefits: hoisting closures, ...
+- Function closure: is a function that references variables in the outer scope from its inner scope.
 - inline functions - When there is no function body, and only a return value, arrow function syntax allows you to omit the keyword `return` as well as the brackets surrounding the code: `const magic = () => new Date();`
 - WHENEVER YOU HAVE AN ANONYMOUS FUNCTION, YOU CAN CONVERT IT INTO AN ARROW FUNCTION
 - arrow function with arguments: `let myConcat = (arr1, arr2) => arr1.concat(arr2);`